doowzs/LabLuminac-Qt-BrainGame/README.md

 # LabLuminac-Qt-BrainGame
 Trying to make a simple "remaster" of a brain training game on 3DS with Qt5.

+## Progress
+1%.
+Only the basic calculation challenge is finished.
+Maybe I will develop further after finishing problem solving homework.

 ## Original game
 [Brain Age: Concentration Training](https://en.wikipedia.org/wiki/Brain_Age:_Concentration_Training), a game by Ryuta Kawashima from Tohoku University, first released on 3DS in 2012.
 One of my favorite training games.